pslyman/clean-card/README.md

     e.
 Click `Add`.

 7. Within a few minutes you should be able to go to your URL from step 5:b and see your website wtihout the `herokupp.com` attached.
 You're done!

+Note: If you're looking to use `https` instead of `http`, you'll need to purchase an SSL certificate and integrate it.
+Unfortunately this is something I'm not very familiar with at the moment, but I'm sure it's <a href="https://nikodunk.com/heroku-ssl-google-domains-2019/">not too difficult to do</a>.
+When I get a point where I need to do that, I'll update the instructions here.

 # Set up email alias